Kojibiose

 Kojibiose is a disaccharide.
 It is a product of the caramelization of glucose.
 It is also present in honey (approx. 3%).

 Kojibiose has a mild sweet taste, but low calorie count.
 In combination with its prebiotic properties, kojibiose could function as a sugar substitute.
 However, kojibiose is hard to synthesize on an industrial scale.

-Recently, two enzyme approaches transforming sucrose and lactose or sucrose and glucose into kojibiose have been developed, potentially solving the synthetization problem.
+Two enzyme approaches for transforming sucrose and lactose or sucrose and glucose into kojibiose have been developed, potentially solving this problem.